nf-core/eager/docs/usage.md

 ```

 If you run with `nextflow run -profile shh` to specify to use an
-institutional-level nf-core config, the parameters will be read as `--bwaaln
+institutional-level nf-core config, the parameters will be read as `--bwaalnn
-0.04` and `--bwaaln 32` as these are the defaults 'fall back' params as
+0.04` and `--bwaalnl 32` as these are the defaults 'fall back' params as
 indicated in the example above.

 If you specify as `nextflow run -profile pathogen_loose,shh`, as expected